Mixtec culture

 During the Preclassic Mesoamerican period, the prime of Teotihuacán and Monte Albán stimulated the flourishing of the ñuiñe region (Lowland Mixteca).
 In cities such as Cerro de las Minas, stelae have been found that show a style of writing that combines elements of Monte Albán and Teotihuacán writing.
 The Zapotec influence can be seen in the numerous urns found in the sites of the Lowland Mixteca, which almost always represent the Old God of Fire.
 In the same context, the Highland Mixteca witnessed the collapse of Yucunundahua (Huamelulpan) and the balkanization of the area.
 The concentration of power in Ñuiñe was the cause of conflicts between the cities of the region and the states of the Highland Mixteca, which explains the fortification of the Ñuiñe cities.
 The decline of the Ñuiñe culture coincided with that of Teotihuacan and Monte Albán.
 At the end of the Mesoamerican Classic (c.
 7th and 8th) many elements of the classic culture of the Lowland Mixteca became obsolete and were forgotten.

 The conditions that allowed the flourishing of the Mixtec culture took place from the 13th century onwards.
-Ocho Venado's political temperament led him to consolidate the Mixtec presence in La Costa.
+Eight Deer Jaguar Claw's political temperament led him to consolidate the Mixtec presence in La Costa.
 There he founded the kingdom of Tututepec (Yucudzáa) and later undertook a military campaign to unify numerous states under his power, including important sites as Tilantongo (Ñuu Tnoo Huahi Andehui).
-This would not have been possible without the alliance with Cuatro Jaguar, a lord of Nahua-Toltec affiliation who ruled Ñuu Cohyo (Tollan-Chollollan).
-The reign of Ocho Venado ended with his assassination at the hands of the son of a noblewoman who in turn had been assassinated earlier by Ocho Venado himself.
+This would not have been possible without the alliance with Four Jaguar, a lord of Nahua-Toltec affiliation who ruled Ñuu Cohyo (Tollan-Chollollan).
+The reign of Eight Deer ended with his assassination at the hands of the son of a noblewoman who in turn had been assassinated earlier by Eight Deer himself.